 The computer hardware market changes rapidly and, as a result, information about minimum and recommended system requirements also changes.
-Please refer to the technical notes published on the Support area of the Improvision web site, http://www.improvision.com, for the up-to-date specifications.
+Please refer to the technical notes published on the Support area of the web site,

-Volocity is available for Windows and Mac.
+Volocity is available for Windows and Macintosh Operating Systems.
 The exact specification for your computer depends on the type of Volocity configuration that you intend to run.
 If you are running Volocity extension products you will require a much higher specification than if you are using Volocity LE.
 Similarly, if you are working with large volumes you will require a fast, powerful processor and the maximum possible capacity of RAM for the machine.